HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Growth will almost stop completely, and parts of your plant will blacken and die (see picture further in the "help" section down for an idea of what to expect), do not be alarmed as come Spring when things get lighter and warmer, replacement growth will start.

-The plant does ultimately need to catch pray in order to feed itself and prosper.
+The plant does ultimately need to catch prey in order to feed itself and prosper.
 You can of course attempt to feed it artificially, or the easier and natural way - just put it outside from time to time.

 The traps have hinges in the middle that allow it to snap close, much like you can slam a book shut when you balance the spine in the palm of your hand and push up.